Impact of disorder and phonons on the Hubbard bands of Mott insulators in strong electric fields: Introduction

 \section{Introduction}

 Among the plethora of condensed matter phenomena, the insulator-to-metal transition (IMT) has been widely studied from both the experimental~\cite{st.ca.13,ja.tr.15} and the theoretical point of view~\cite{le.ra.85,be.ki.94}.
 To accomplish a deeper understanding of the microscopic processes underlying this phenomenon, progressively more complex models have been studied in the last few decades.
 Some of the most important ones include {\em effective models}~\cite{st.ca.13,ja.tr.15,li.ar.17}, which can describe the experimental results.
-However, they do not provide details on the interplay between the fundamental degrees of freedom at the microscopic level.
-Early attemps to come up with a coherent theoretical framework aimed at understanding the role played by a fermion bath in the context of a dissipative system driven out of equilibrium~\cite{ts.ok.09}.
-Fermion baths were later successfully employed to reach a {\em non-trivial} nonequilibrium steady-state (NESS)~\cite{aron.12,am.we.12,ar.ko.12,li.ar.15,ha.li.18,mu.we.18} in Mott-insulating systems.
-More recent years have witnessed a growing interest in the role of the electron-phonon (e-ph) interaction~\cite{ma.ga.22,ma.we.23,ha.ar.23} in correlated systems.
+However, for a comprehensive explanation of the heat dissipation more realistic mechanisms such as the interaction between the hot electrons and lattice vibrations have to be taken into account.
+Early attempts to come up with a coherent theoretical framework aimed at understanding the role played by a fermion bath in the context of a dissipative system driven out of equilibrium~\cite{ts.ok.09}.
+Fermion baths were later successfully employed to reach a {\em non-trivial} non-equilibrium steady-state (NESS)~\cite{aron.12,am.we.12,ar.ko.12,li.ar.15,li.ar.17,ha.li.18,mu.we.18} in Mott-insulating systems.
+More recent years have witnessed a growing interest in the role of the electron-phonon (e-ph) interaction~\cite{mu.we.15,mu.ts.17,pi.gr.23,pi.gr.23.ss,ma.ga.22,ga.ma.22,ma.we.23,ha.ar.23} in correlated systems.
 It is beyond a doubt that a satisfactory description of Joule heat dissipation due to lattice vibrations is necessary in order to clarify the nature of the IMT, as it is still debated whether the latter is due to thermal~\cite{li.ar.15,ha.li.18,di.ha.23} or quantum processes~\cite{ha.ar.23}.
-As of today, the most well-established nonperturbative method to deal with correlated systems is the so-called dynamical mean-field theory (DMFT)~\cite{me.vo.89,ge.ko.92,ge.ko.96,ko.sa.06,fr.tu.06,ao.ts.14} which hold under both equilibrium and nonequilibrium conditions and has been employed in most of the aforementioned studies.
+As of today, the most well-established nonperturbative method to deal with correlated systems is the so-called dynamical mean-field theory (DMFT)~\cite{me.vo.89,ge.ko.92,ge.ko.96,ko.sa.06,fr.tu.06,ao.ts.14} which hold under both equilibrium and non-equilibrium conditions and has been employed in most of the aforementioned studies.